3rd edition as of August 2022

-- The essential feature of antisocial personality disorder is the persistent pattern of disregard for, and violation of, the rights of others.
-They show no remorse for their behavior.
+- Antisocial personality disorder is characterized by a persistent pattern of disregard for, and violation of, the rights of others.
+They show no remorse for their behavior

-- Individuals with borderline personality disorder display a pervasive pattern of instability in interpersonal relationships, self-image, and affect.
+- Borderline personality disorder is characterized by a pervasive pattern of instability in interpersonal relationships, self-image, and affect.

-- Histrionic personality disorder addresses pervasive and excessive emotionality and attention-seeking.
+- Histrionic personality disorder is characterized by pervasive and excessive emotionality and attention-seeking.

 - Narcissistic personality disorder is characterized by a pattern of grandiosity along with a lack of empathy for others.

-- Individuals with avoidant personality disorder display a pervasive pattern of social anxiety due to feelings of inadequacy and increased sensitivity to negative evaluations.
+- Avoidant personality disorder is characterized by a pervasive pattern of social anxiety due to feelings of inadequacy and increased sensitivity to negative evaluations.

 - Dependent personality disorder is characterized by pervasive and excessive need to be taken care of by others.

-- OCPD is defined by an individual’s preoccupation with orderliness, perfectionism, and ability to control situations that they lose flexibility, openness, and efficiency in everyday life.
+- OCPD is characterized by an individual’s preoccupation with orderliness, perfectionism, and the ability to control situations that they lose flexibility, openness, and efficiency in everyday life.

 Section 13.1 Review Questions